 Powerful and intense, but very short-duration sounds above 130 dBA (i.e. explosions) are capable of causing cochlear damage, as well as permanent hearing loss; but the majority of occupational hearing loss is due to prolonged exposure to high noise levels between 90 and 105 dBA.
 In 1983 in the US, the Occupational Safety and Health Administration authorities (OSHA, 1983), as well as in 1998 by the National Institute for Occupational Health and Safety (NIOSH, 1998), warned that the risk of occupational hearing loss begins at 85 dBA, over an eight hour day and a forty year career.
 Sound pressure levels that are below 75 dBA do not pose a danger of noise induced hearing loss and therefore the sound levels that are produced by wind turbines will not cause noise induced hearing loss because they are simply not high enough.
-Through studies performed (Suter, 1991), it has been shown that simple tasks may be unaffected at noise levels as high as 115 dBA, but complex tasks may be affected at noise levels as low as 75 dBA.
+Through studies performed (Suter, 1991),it has been shown that simple tasks may be unaffected at noise levels as high as 115 dBA, but complex tasks may be affected at noise levels as low as 75 dBA.
 Noise levels that are below 70 dBA do not result in task interference.
 Therefore, the noise produced by the operation of wind turbines interferes with neither simple nor complex tasks.
 (Colby W. D., Dobie, Leventhall, Lipscomb, McCunney, & Seilo, 2009)

 Annoyance is "a subjective response that varies among people to many types of sounds".
 Although annoyance can be a frustrating effect of certain sounds, it is not considered an adverse health effect.
 The belief that chronic noise exposure might lead to chronic health problems has been the subject of many debated and hundreds of contradictory studies.
-There is no definitive evidence that supports claims of "wind turbine syndrome" (The Health Impact of Wind Turbines: A Review of the Current White, Grey, and Published Literature , 2008).
+There is no definitive evidence that supports claims of "wind turbine syndrome" (The Health Impact of Wind Turbines: A Review of the Current White, Grey, and Published Literature, 2008).

-6. Results of the Study
+6. Results of the Study:

-6.1 Acoustic data collection using calibrated systems in air
+Acoustic data collection using calibrated systems in air

 Air noise data were collected at the following three sites: 1) near the Portsmouth High School Wind Turbine (1.5 MW), 2) on Mohegan Bluffs on Block Island and 3) near sediment coring at sea near the Lift/Barge (L/B) Kayd.
+All air noise data were collected in 2009 using a Bruel and Kjaer Hand-Held Analyzer Type 2250L with a Type 4189, prepolarized free-field 1⁄2" microphone calibrated by the factory.
+Spectrograms were computed by the 2250L in 1/3-octave bands with 1 second averages.
+The duration of the measurements varied for each of the three scenarios.
+The land measurements were about 15 minutes in duration, while the at sea measurements of the drill ship noise were about 2.5 minutes due to logistics and ship safety.

-All air noise data were collected in 2009 using a Bruel and Kjaer Hand-Held Analyzer Type 2250L.
-A typical air noise spectrogram measured near the site south of Block Island is shown in Figure 3.
-The more intense epochs in Figure 3 are shown in red and are associated with gusts of wind.
+A typical air noise spectrogram measured near the site south of Block Island is shown in Figure 4.
+The more intense epochs in Figure 4 are shown in red and are associated with gusts of wind.
 These gusts of wind contain low frequency noise typically below 500 Hz.

-Figure 3: Air noise spectrogram as a function of frequency and time taken at sea just south of Block Island.
-The units are dB re 20 mPa in a 1/3 octave band.
+Figure 4: Air noise spectrogram as a function of frequency and time taken at sea just south of Block Island.
+The units are dB re $20~\mu Pa^2$ in a 1/3 octave band.